CATEM1NAL/APyday-2/FAQ.md

 Go to Options > Mod Keybinds > Criminal Dawn Upgrades.
 Set the key to whatever you want, and now you can see a list of your upgrades at any time!

-## I keep getting [heist] and it sucks.
-Go to Options > Mod Options > Criminal Dawn and you can disable any heist in the game.
-You can do this at any time, but if the game has already picked a heist you need to play it first.

-I'd recommend only disabling the heists you *really* don't like, as disabling too many may negatively impact the experience.

-## How many upgrades do I get in a run?
+## How many upgrades do I get in a playthrough?
 7 Perma-Skills, 7 Perma-Perks, 13 Skills, 13 Perks, and between 13 and 52 Stat Boosts.

 There are also 2 Drill Sawgeant upgrades and 2 Nine Lives upgrades.